Photo by Don Riepe, American Littoral Society. Used by permission.

 One great way to get involved and to meet other people is to volunteer.
 Volunteers give their time and their labor to help parks meet the needs of the public.
 Gateway offers many ways to volunteer either inside or outside: single day projects such as clearing a salt marsh; staffing a visitor center front desk; scanning historic blueprints; repairing historic aircraft.
 Our Facebook page posts volunteer opportunities frequently.

-The Fort Hancock 21st Century Advisory Committee has been formed to discuss ways to preserve 38 historic structures at Sandy Hook's Fort Hancock Historic District.
-The Committee will hold public meetings every few months, with a specified time for oral comments.
-Written comments may be directed to the Designated Federal Officer for the Committee, Superintendent Jennifer Nersesian, at 210 New York Avenue, Staten Island, New York 10305.
+The Fort Hancock 21st Century Committee has been formed to discuss ways to preserve dozens of historic structures in the Fort Hancock National Historic Landmark District, which covers all of Gateway's Sandy Hook Unit.
+The Committee holds public meetings every few months, with a specified time for oral comments.
+Written comments may be directed to the Designated Federal Officer, Superintendent Jennifer Nersesian, at 210 New York Avenue, Staten Island, New York 10305.

 If you want to contribute something more tangible, parks may accept donations of money or material items.
-Our fantastic Friends organizations support the park financially, so helping them is helping us as well.
+Our fantastic Friends organizations support the park financially, so helping them helps us as well.